Blotch3D/Blotch3D/README.md

 -   Connect the camera to a sprite to implement 'cockpit view', etc.

--   Implement GUI controls (as dynamic 2D text or image rectangles) in the 3D window.
+-   Implement GUI controls (as dynamic 2D text or image rectangles, and with transparent pixels) in the 3D window.

 -   Implement a skybox sprite.